jlfranklin/techbook/docs/00-engineering/infrastructure/infrastructure.md

 region = us-east-1
 ```

-You can then assume this role with the following useage:
+You can then assume this role with the following usage:

 ```sh
 $ aws --profile projectname sts get-caller-identity